 Timing of Specimen Collection

 Ensure adequate time to collect and transport the sample to the laboratory.
-It must be tested within one calendar day of collection.
+All suspected sewage contaminated samples must be shipped within 24 hours of collection and tested within one calendar day of collection.

-Samples are submitted by a public health unit only.
-Samples will not be tested if the acceptance criteria are not met.
-Refer to the Public Health Inspector's Guide to Environmental Microbiology Laboratory Testing.
+Samples may not be tested if the acceptance criteria are not met.
+Refer to the Public Health Inspector's Guide to Environmental Microbiology Laboratory Testing.1

 Storage and Transport